 Wadi Bani Habib

-Wadi Bani Habib is one of the top places to see in Jebel Akhdar Oman.
-When you reach the end of the road and the parking (GPS coordinates in the eBook), you can take stairs to admire the view of the canyon and the old village.
 The path can actually take you to the old village of As Sab but I had seen many abandoned ruins in the days before and decided not to go for the hike.

 I completed a short hike that took me from the local Al Ayn village (not the other Al Ayn with the Unesco site) to the Al Aqur rose village.

 On the Al Aqur side, the path was clearly marked with the yellow white orange flag.
-But crossing from Al Ayn was really a challenge.
-I recommend stopping in Al Aqur and walking down the village enjoying the many beautiful views.

-Here is the view from just above the Al Ayn village.
 You can see Al Aqur just across, the hotel where I stayed on the left (Sahab Hotel) and the big hotel complex they are building on the other side.

-The village of Al Ayn has a beautiful view of the mountains.
 You can walk in the old streets and tunnels until you reach the plantations.

-As across you get great views of the terraces:
+And, as you cross to the other village, you get great views of the terraces:

 And this is the view of Al Ayn from Al Aqur:

-Diana's Point at Jebel Akhdar
+Diana's Point at Jabel Akhdar

-One viewing point was made famous by the late Lady Diana.
-I quickly stop at the viewing platform but I thought the views were better from the terrace of my hotel.
 And I was tired and just wanted to relax, as you can see with the very poor photo I took!!!

-Sunset from my Jebel Akhdar hotel
+Sunset & Sunrise from my Jebel Akhdar hotel

 My Jebel Akhdar hotel was the Sahab Hotel.
 It has a great location for views, especially at sunset and sunrise.
 After enjoying the views from the jacuzzi, I put on layers (remember it is cold in the mountains) and set up for sunset.